RGLab/FAUST/README.md

 ## Citation

-If you end up using `FAUST` to analyze cytometry datasets, please consider citing [New interpretable machine learning method for single-cell data reveals correlates of clinical response to cancer immunotherapy](https://www.biorxiv.org/content/10.1101/702118v2).
+If you end up using `FAUST` to analyze cytometry datasets, please consider citing [New interpretable machine-learning method for single-cell data reveals correlates of clinical response to cancer immunotherapy](https://doi.org/10.1016/j.patter.2021.100372).